 I started in the wedding industry way back in 2014.
 I still remember my first client consult.
 Woah, was I ever a mess back then!
 I’ve got to say, I’ve learned a lot since then and I’m ready to share some of that info with you.

 For each client consult, I bring a journal and record a list of client questions.
-I’ve discovered, is that clients are asking me the same five questions again and again.
+I’ve discovered that clients ask me the same five questions again and again.
 These questions must be pretty darn important, so today I’m sharing these five questions and their answers.

 Question #1: What Camera Do You Use?